mapleberrynet/color-grid/README.md

 # color-grid
 Javascript color grid for Blender texture test

-1024 x 1024 pixels texture image as result.
+Generate a fullcolor 1024 x 1024 pixels texture image.
+It can be used as texture test on Blender or as UV unwrap check.